humhub/documentation/docs/develop/stream.md

 ## Extend stream filters

-Since HumHub v1.3 you are able to extend the stream filter navigation implementing following event handlers:
+Since HumHub v1.3 you are able to extend the stream filter navigations by implementing following event handlers:

 - `WallStreamQuery::EVENT_BEFORE_FILTER` to add the filter to the query
 - `WallStreamFilterNavigation::EVENT_BEFORE_RUN`

-Usually a `WallStreamFilterNavigation` consists of `filterPanels` and `filterBlocks`.
-The `WallStreamFilterNavigation` navigation for example contains three `filterPanels`
+The `WallStreamFilterNavigation` navigation contains three **filterPanels**:

 - `WallStreamFilterNavigation::PANEL_POSITION_LEFT`
 - `WallStreamFilterNavigation::PANEL_POSITION_CENTER`
 - `WallStreamFilterNavigation::PANEL_POSITION_RIGHT`

-and multiple `filterBlocks` containing the actual filters assigned to a specific panel and sorted by a `sortOrder`.
+Each panel can contain multiple **filterBlocks**.
+Each block may contain multiple filters sorted by a `sortOrder` setting.
 The following example adds an `originator` filter to the wall stream:

 **Event configuration:**